Edward Stobart (businessman, born 1954): The Stobart group

 In 1960, Stobart's father "Steady" Eddie Stobart founded the haulage business that became Eddie Stobart Ltd, then the Stobart Group.
 Stobart's father controlled the organisation fully until 1973, when, at the age of 19, Stobart took the place of CEO, while Rodney Baker-Bates was made COO.
 In 1976, Stobart's father retired and Stobart took the place of chairman, while Baker-Bates was made CEO and Andrew Tinkler was made COO.
 The company was distinguished by uniforms and clean trucks.
 By 1985 Stobart owned 26 vehicles but he would still personally wash the trucks.

 In 1987, Baker-Bates resigned and Stobart's brother William took the place of CEO.
 However, in 1992, William also resigned, and so Alan Martin took the place of CEO.
 However, Martin was fired in 1997 after leading a court case against Stobart in order to receive more payments.
 Baker-Bates then returned and took the place of CEO again.

 The executive line-up of the group remained with Stobart as chairman, Baker-Bates as CEO and Tinkler in COO until 2004 when, at the age of 50, Stobart retired, and made his brother William COO, promoting Baker-Bates to the part of chairman and Tinkler to the part of CEO.

 Death

 On 31 March 2011, Stobart died very suddenly of a massive heart attack.
 He was rushed to hospital in Coventry but was pronounced dead on arrival.
 It was later revealed he was suffering from heart problems.

 Stobart's funeral service took place on 9 April at Carlisle Cathedral, followed by a private burial.

-In May 2011 it was revealed that Stobart had considerable debts at the time of his death and had indeed filed for bankruptcy in 2010.
+In May 2011 it was revealed that Stobart had considerable debts at the time of his death and had filed for bankruptcy in 2010.

 He and his second wife Mandy had two children, Stobart also had four adopted children from his first marriage to Sylvia.